2022 VC Swim

 Q: Do I need to attend all practice sessions?

 A: No, new swimmer evaluations will take place Monday, May 22, 2023 at 5pm.
 Swim practice begins Wednesday, May 24, 2023.
 Practices are scheduled Monday through Friday afternoons until Thursday, June 8, 2023.
 Beginning Friday, June 9, 2023 practices will be offered Monday - Friday mornings.
 Check the calendar tab for times and details.

 Practice Times & Supervision:

 Please swim and dive during your assigned practice times.
 We have 30 families with more than one child on the team so we will not be making any exceptions to swimmers swimming outside of their assigned times.
 On that note, Victoria Club rules state that children under 14 may not be left unattended at the pool.
 Children must be with a parent or a responsible adult (outside of their assigned practice time).
 Though our coaches and lifeguards are responsible adults, our priority is to water safety during practice.
-We are coaching and watching the bottom of the pool during practices.
+We are coaching and watching the pool during practices.
 If you have more than one swimmer, in more than one practice time, you need to stay with the child not participating in practice or buddy up with another parent on deck to ensure their safety and follow our pool rules.
-The beautiful thing about the Victoria Club swim team is that we are a family sport in an amazing facility.
-We realize for our 30 families that may equate to some long practices but with some creative parenting we can ensure a safe and fun environment for all without jeopardizing the coaches and lifeguards employment.
+The Victoria Club swim team is a family sport and we realize for those 30 families that may equate to some long practices but with some creative parenting we can ensure a safe and fun environment for all without jeopardizing the coaches and lifeguards employment.

 Q: When is registration?